1860-O OC-7

 Reverse E

-Reverse E displays no notable die markers except for its mintmark position.
+Reverse E displays no notable die markers except for its mintmark position, shown in the following photo.
+The mintmark is slightly lower and a little more to the right than Reverse D.

 1860-O Reverse E mintmark